RackunSec/windmill/README.md

 # Windmill
-## Windmill Cookie Reviewer
+## Cookie Reviewer
 I created this script to output session cookie information that is report friendly.
+I love windmill cookies.
 ## Install
 You don't need to install the tool but you may need some dependencies.
 Use the following commands to get Windmill up and running:
 ```bash